MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/windowsdesktop-whatsnew.md

 Download: [Windows 64-bit](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4o4cC), [Windows 32-bit](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4o4cI), [Windows ARM64](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4oh9C)

 - You can now select which displays to use for desktop connections.
-To change this setting, right-click the icon of the desktop connection and select Settings.
+To change this setting, right-click the icon of the desktop connection and select **Settings**.
 - Fixed an issue where the connection settings didn’t display the correct available scale factors.
 - Fixed an issue where Narrator couldn’t read the dialogue shown while the connection initiated.
 - Fixed an issue where the wrong user name displayed when the Azure Active Directory and Active Directory names didn’t match.